DialogCC: An Automated Pipeline for Creating High-Quality Multi-Modal Dialogue Dataset: Introduction

 \section{Introduction}

 People share various images with each other when communicating via instant messaging tools.
 Such behavior increases social bonding (rapport) as well as engagement.
 The ability to share images is also necessary for a dialogue model for better bonding conversations.
-In the visual dialogue domain, the majority of previous works have focused on image-grounded dialogues, where two persons talk about given images~\cite{antol2015vqa,das2017visual,mostafazadeh2017image,shuster2018image,pasunuru2018game,kottur2019clevr,meng2020openvidial,wang2021openvidial,zheng2021mmchat, shuster2020multi,wang2021modeling}.
-In practical situations, humans actively share images during conversations rather than merely talking about a given image, which is called \textit{image sharing} behavior~\cite{zang2021photochat}.
-Recent studies for image sharing have proposed multi-modal dialogue datasets, which are constructed either manually by crowd-sourcing (PhotoChat~\cite{zang2021photochat}) or automatically by utilizing image-text similarity (MMDD~\cite{lee2021constructing}\footnote{Mutli-Modal Dialogue Dataset.}).
+In the visual dialogue domain, the majority of previous works have focused on image-grounded dialogues, where two persons talk about given images~\cite{antol2015vqa,das2017visual,mostafazadeh2017image,shuster2018image,pasunuru2018game,kottur2019clevr,meng2020openvidial,zheng2021mmchat, shuster2020multi}.
+In practical situations, humans actively share images during conversations rather than merely talking about a given image, which is called \textit{image-sharing} behavior~\cite{lobinger2016photographs}.
+Recent studies for the image-sharing have proposed multi-modal dialogue datasets, which are constructed through the crowd-sourcing (PhotoChat~\cite{zang2021photochat}), image-text similarity with human efforts (MMDD~\cite{lee2021constructing}), or social media platform (MMDialog~\cite{feng2022mmdialog}).